abhigyan-709/authentication_project/Readme.md

-# Installtion & Creation of CI-CD Pipeline
+# Installtion, Deployment of FastAPI with Swagger UI on VPS & Creation of CI-CD Pipeline with GitHub WorkFlows.

 ## Installtions of Packages
 ```bash